The Energy Mergers & Acquisitions Review: USA

 ii Environmental protection

-On the health and safety front, under a new Occupational Safety and Health Administration standard limiting respirable silica exposure that went into effect on 23 June 2018, the oil and gas industry must implement engineering controls and work practices to limit exposures below the new limits by 23 June 2021.
+On the health and safety front, under a new Occupational Safety and Health Administration standard limiting respirable silica exposure that came into effect on 23 June 2018, the oil and gas industry was required to implement engineering controls and work practices to limit exposures below the new limits by 23 June 2021.

 Oil and gas M&A transactions raise many of the same tax issues that arise in M&A in other industries.
 For example, tax-free, like-kind exchanges are prevalent in oil and gas transactions.
 Of course, there are tax issues unique to the oil and gas industry.
 Many of these issues relate to certain favourable oil and gas tax rules, such as the ability to take depletion deductions with respect to oil and gas properties and to deduct drilling costs in the year incurred.
 Oil and gas tax is a highly specialised area requiring a knowledge of both the tax rules and the industry.